 Supervision of Outreach, Consultation, and Program Evaluation

 Interns are assigned to one of UCS’ peer programs, with consideration of intern preferences.
-Within their assigned peer program, interns provide weekly training of advanced peer educators as well as supervision of peer educators’ outreach presentations.
-Supervision of intern training and supervision of peer educators is provided weekly by UCS’ Peer Programs Coordinator, for one (1) hour on a bi-weekly basis.
+Within their assigned peer program, interns provide weekly supervision to advanced peer educators.
+Also, interns help supervise peer educators’ outreach presentations.
+Further, interns supervise the student assistants assigned to their respective programs.
+Supervision of supervision (of interns' supervision of peer educators) is conjointly provided by the Peer Programs Coordinator.
+Supervision is provided for one (1) hour on a bi-weekly basis.

 Internship Evaluation Process